Akashlamba01/drive-api-task/README.md

 ## Note:-

-### don't worrey about the json key it is valid till 5 days and than it will remove. it is use only for your simplification.
+### don't worrey about the json key and postman collection it is valid till 5 days and than it will remove. it is use only for your simplification.

 # Drive file transfer